-Here are 10 fun facts about our favorite layered veggie!
+Here some fun facts about our favorite layered veggie!

 - Onions have been found in the tombs of ancient Egyptian Pharaohs!
 They believed the spherical shape and inner circles symbolized eternity and would bring prosperity in the afterlife.

-- present in significant amounts in onions act as for vitamin C within the body.
+- Phytochemicals present in significant amounts in onions act as a boost for vitamin C within the body.

 - You can apply onion juice to reduce the pain caused by honeybee stings.

 - Flavonoids in onion, which are responsible for many of the functional benefits, are usually more concentrated in the outer layers of the bulb so don't peel too much!

 - Estimates put onion production at 105 billion pounds worldwide each year.